Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Background on tangles

 The consistency condition in Eq.~\eqref{eq:consistency_cond} is defined with exactly three cuts.
-Three is the lowest number which makes the \emph{profile property} in mathematical tangle theory come true: if $O$ is a tangle of $\mathcal{P}_\Psi$ then $A,B\in O$ implies that $(A\cap B)^c\notin O$.
-This property is central to tangle theory, for example in the proof of one of the two central theorems from tangle theory, the tree-of-tangles theorem (\cite{ProfilesNew}).
-As a corollary this theorem gives us a bound on the number of tangles: if $\mathcal{P}$ is the set of all cuts of some $V$, then there can be at most $2a^{-1}|V|$ many $\mathcal{P}_\Psi$-tangles for any $\Psi$.
-Without this property, one could potentially find up to $2^{2^{|V|}}$ many tangles.\\ Also, the structure obtained from the other central theorem from tangle theory, the tangle-tree-duality theorem (\cite{TangleDualityI}), which gives a witnessing dual, treelike structure for the absence of a tangle of a fixed set of separation, is richer when we consider triples instead of just pairs: if we consider pairs, this tree-like structure of the system of separations can only take the shape of a path.
-This is very restrictive.
-When considering triples the nodes in this structure tree can have degrees of up to three, that is, it may branch.
-On the other hand, increasing the number in the definition to more than three increases computational complexity without introducing new mathematical behavior.\\\\
+Three is the lowest number which makes the \emph{profile property} in mathematical tangle theory come true: if $O$ is a tangle of $\mathcal{P}_\Psi$ then $A, B\in O$ implies that $(A\cap B)^c\notin O$.
+This property is central to tangle theory; for example, in the proof of one of the two central theorems from tangle theory, the tree-of-tangles theorem \citep{ProfilesNew}.
+As a corollary, this theorem gives us a bound on the number of tangles.
+If $\mathcal{P}$ is the set of all cuts of some $V$, and we consider sets of less than three, we could potentially find up to $2^{2^{|V|}}$ many tangles.
+If we consider sets of three, then there can be at most $2a^{-1}|V|$ many $\mathcal{P}_\Psi$-tangles for any $\Psi$.
+Also, the tangle-tree-duality theorem \citep{TangleDualityI}, which gives a witnessing dual, treelike structure for the absence of a tangle of a fixed set of separation, is richer when we consider sets of three instead of just pairs: If we consider pairs, this treelike structure of the separations system can only take the shape of a path, which is very restrictive.
+When considering sets of three, the nodes in this structure tree can have degrees of up to three; that is, they may branch.
+Lastly, increasing the size of the considered sets to more than three, increases computational complexity without introducing new mathematical behavior.\\\\